Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 Besides application of sequencing and other high throughput data, Neural Networks have even been used to improve sequencing technologies themselves.
 For example, in Nanopore Sequencing De Novo read Qualities have been improved by MiniScrub, a CNN based approach.

 ### Conclusion
 Tensorflow-based and Deep Learning/ Machine Learning- based technologies have been shown to be revolutionizing more and more spheres of Medical Genetics and OMICS data analysis.
-These state-of-the-art methods are unbiased due to automation of feature extraction, more transferable approaches (like Image Classification) flexible approaches that can be extended to different data, and genrally cost-effective and fast scalable solutions.
+These state-of-the-art methods are unbiased due to automation of feature extraction, more transferable approaches (like Image Classification) flexible approaches that can be extended to different data, and generally cost-effective and fast scalable solutions.

-It has definitely caused a recent shift in the Bioinformatics approaches to less specialized and more widespread compuatational tasks like Image Classification or Natural Language Processing, and has brought fresh perspective of moving a bit away from focussing too much on 'manual' Biological feature selection and let the 'machine' detect the different Biological features for better predictions to drive Biological discovery.
+It has definitely caused a recent shift in the Bioinformatics approaches to less specialized and more widespread computational tasks like Image Classification or Natural Language Processing, and has brought fresh perspective of moving a bit away from focusing too much on 'manual' Biological feature selection and let the 'machine' detect the different Biological features for better predictions to drive Biological discovery.

 ### References